hanjingo/doc/NET/firewall.md

 - Enables policies like “allow established responses to internal connections” while blocking unsolicited inbound attempts.
 - Balances performance and security for many use cases.

-3. Application‑layer gateway (proxy / application firewall)
+3. Application‑layer gateway (proxy/application firewall)

 - Proxies traffic at the application layer: the firewall terminates the client connection and initiates its own connection to the server, inspecting payload (HTTP, FTP, DNS) and enforcing application‑specific policies.
 - Provides fine‑grained control and deep protocol validation but introduces processing overhead and may require application‑specific configuration.